BagelMan48/BagelMan48/README.md

 - ⚡ Fun fact: ...
 -->

 Hey, I'm Taiten.
-I wanna get good at coding.
+Future Software Engineer, but for now currently a student at California State University, Los Angeles!

 I will add more to this later